 One mission of TAmiRNA is to increase awareness of the importance of early diagnosis of osteoporosis.

-diagnosis of osteoporosis – gold-standards
+diagnosis of osteoporosis – gold-standard

 The state-of-the-art for diagnosis of osteoporosis is the assessment of bone mineral density by Dual-X ray absorptiometry (DXA) or the WHO-FRAX score.
 Although both tools have clinical utility and are routinely applied they face major limitations, especially when contributing factors such as diabetic osteopathy are present.
 Bone turnover markers such as serum C-terminal telopeptide of type I collagen (s-CTX) can be used for monitoring of anti-osteoporotic treatments, however, their utility for predicting fracture-risk has not been validated.